 One common use case occurs when a bot does not recognize the intent behind a consumer’s message.
 For example, if a consumer says “I would like to activate my service” and the bot does not recognize the intent.
 This will happen when the training phrases that comprise the brand’s intents are not yielding a high enough confidence level to trigger an intent identification.

 Finally, if the bot does not recognize the intent in the rephrased message, the conversation may be escalated to an agent, who will handle the conversation.

 The brand’s goal would then be to quickly find the consumer intent that has not been identified and add it to the bot training model as a training phrase.
-By doing so, the bot will be able to identify the intents behind similar consumer messages in the future and prevent the conversation from being escalated to a live agent.
+By doing so, the bot will be able to identify the intents behind similar consumer messages in the future and prevent the conversation from being escalated to a live agent over and over again.

-AI Annotator achieves this by providing users, such as agents and bot tuners, who view conversations with the ability to annotate the correct intent.
+AI Annotator helps brands achieve this by providing users, such as agents and bot tuners, who view conversations with the ability to annotate the correct intent.
 Once the annotation is submitted, the consumer phrase along with the suggested domain and intent will be presented in the “AI Tasks” tab.
 A user with permission to view the tab and edit the intent model can add the consumer message into the correct intent.

 Turn on the “Enable Agent Annotations” flag and click “Save”

 Turn on the permission “AI Annotator: handle Intent Annotations” via “Edit Profile” for the Bot users that are expected to open annotations.
 This permission is available for the roles: “Agent” and “Agent Manager” and is Off by default.

 To enable human users (e.g. agents, or bot tuners) to view the “Intent Annotations” widget and submit annotations, turn on the permission “AI Annotator: handle Intent Annotations” via “Edit Profile”.
 This permission is available for the roles: “Agent” and “Agent Manager” and is Off by default.